arcrozier/xk-public/lab/lab3.md

 of a million integers?

 ### Exercise
-Implement growing the user stack on-demand.
-Note that our test code uses the system call `sysinfo` to figure out how much memory is used.
+> Implement growing the user stack on-demand.
+Note that our test code
+> uses the system call `sysinfo` to figure out how much memory is used.

 ### Question #5:
 Is it possible to reduce the user stack size at run-time (i.e., to deallocate the user stack when a procedure with a large number of local variables goes out of scope)?
+If not, explain why.
 If so, sketch how that might work.

 ## Warning
 At this point we will be editing fork.
 It is possible to get in a state where